Mamiololo01/Setting-up-wodpress-on-Linux-machine/README.md

 Set up DNS server using Bind 9

+Berkeley Internet Name Domain (BIND) is the most popular Domain Name System (DNS) server in use today.
+It was developed in the 1980s at the University of Berkley and is currently in version 9.
+BIND is an open source system free to download and use, offered under the Mozilla Public License.

+BIND can be used to run a caching DNS server or an authoritative name server, and provides features like load balancing, notify, dynamic update, split DNS, DNSSEC, IPv6, and more.

 apt update && apt install bind9 bind9utils bind9-doc

 <img width="996" alt="Screenshot 2023-06-25 at 18 39 16" src="https://github.com/Mamiololo01/Web-and-DNS-on-Apache2/assets/67044030/24353a53-8510-4f0a-b4b4-e346cfd69cf1">